LuisGustavoBR/linuxtips-linux-for-cloud-native/02 - Shell Survival/README.md

 ---

-# Module 2 - Lesson 2: Command-Line Navigation
+# Lesson 2: Command-Line Navigation

-## The Linux Shell
+## 1. The Linux Shell

 The **shell** is a command interpreter that provides an interface between the user and the operating system.